srbaiano01/JimmyBSC/README.md

 # JimmyBSC

-JimmyB is a TUI app for watching new BSC pairs and auto–trading them using simple rules.
+TUI app for watching new BSC pairs and auto–trading them using simple rules.

 > [!NOTE]
 > Provided software is **free**.
 One can distribute further under standard MIT license.